iyzhang/superhero-network/README.md

   and help fix things.

 * **Early-stage:** The members must be young enough to be approachable and to have recently experienced harassment themselves (no Turing award winners!).
-As people become more senior, they are subjected to less harassment, more likely to think that it is not a problem in the community and more likely to know the harasser.
-Regardless of good intentions, it becomes harder to empathize with new members of the community facing harassment.
+This makes it easier for us to connect with and mentor people who might have experienced harassment, since they are likely to be grad students or younger.

 * **Influential:** Members must be senior enough to enact change (perhaps just before or after tenure?) or know allies/mentors that can implement recommendations.
 They must have enough connections to the community be believed by a